senseiji/blog4/_posts/data-engineering/2021-10-06-can-you-become-a-data-engineer-without-degree.md

     homepage: can-you-become-a-data-engineer-without-degree-thumbnail.jpg

 ---

+# Can You Become A Data Engineer Without Degree

 While hearing of data engineering, it may come to the mind that only tech people and engineers having BTech, MTech, BSc and MSc degrees are supposed to choose a data engineering career.